liamouyang/DRO-lockdown-dataset/README.md

 # DRO-lockdown-dataset
-Data set for numerical experiments in DRO lockdown paper
+Data set for computational experiments in DRO lockdown paper